vohi/minicoin/README.md

 Configures and build the Qt5 clone in the local directory on the listed machines.
 The optional modules parameter defines which modules to build.

+`$ minicoin run [machines...] build-qtmodule`

+Builds the Qt submodule in the local directory on the listed machines, using the qmake from the last build of qtbase.

 `$ minicoin run [machines...] build-project`

 Build the project in the current working directory on the listed machines,